riveted

 5/15/2019

 Excerpt: If I’m honest, I'm not always honest.
 Even with God.
-Yet God wants us as we are.
+But just as we want honesty, God wants us as we are.
 Not as we wish we were.
 'We must lay before Him what is in us; not what ought to be in us.'
 CS Lewis

 Picture